lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 It presents itself as a “facsimile” edition but since it is from 1885 this appears to mean... that it was typeset with 18thC type to match the first edition?
 Surely there’s no direct image transfer...?
 Was it just for fun that the preface was also typeset in an 18thC font, or was there a practical reason for it?
 (When I was trying to skim the page images to spot the promised preface and bibliography, I skipped right past them because they looked too much like 18thC pages!)

+Bailey provides an unusually detailed research methodology, including a sampling rationale and justification:

+“A variety of diverse sources spanning the period are consulted in order to compile a wide‐ranging picture of representations of fatherhood.
+This survey is not intended to be fully systematic.
+The sources are deliberately selected for their diversity of genre and date in order to broaden out from previous denominational or regional foci.
+They include advice literature, to provide a comparison with the larger body of work on prescription aimed at women, and periodicals, particularly the Lady's Magazine, sampled between 1770 and 1810.
+The latter source complements William Stafford's recent study of representations of gentlemen in the Gentlemen's Magazine.
+Memoirs of men and women born and reaching adulthood in the first fifty years of the period are also examined. ...
+Additional sources such as fiction and art are considered as a context.
+The selected sources inevitably bias the study towards the upper middle classes as there is no space to assess popular culture.
+It may be that some fundamental aspects of fatherhood were shared by the literate and semi‐literate and it is hoped that future research will trace the evolution of these ideals both earlier in the century and from the perspective of different social ranks.”

+“Descriptions of fathers were analysed using qualitative research software (NVivo).
+The data were coded where references to fathers occurred at ‘nodes’, collections of references from multiple sources grouped by concept.
+These nodes were named according to the type of fathering referred to in the sources.”

+Key conclusions:

+“In short, being a father sensitized men.”

+“It might be expected that it was the tyrannical father who served as the unacceptable opposite to the affectionate papa.
+Certainly, male tyranny in the family was condemned...Yet, most often, the tender father's antithesis was the indifferent father...
+Such fathers were condemned because their children did not fill their minds, which were sidetracked by less important things.”

+“The intimate connection between emotional and material care within provision is perhaps best seen in the defining feature of a ‘bad father’ which was his *refusal*, as opposed to his inability, to support his children.”

+A shift away from physical discipline--- “authority was still asserted by tender fathers though it was conveyed in sentimental form”

+“The emergence of the tender, protective, virtuous father was shaped by the challenges which were perceived to threaten eighteenth‐century society.
+British society experienced commercialization, in both domestic and transatlantic forms, escalating consumption and manufacture, urbanization, global wars, and by the final quarter of the eighteenth century the potential for political revolution.”
+“The dissipated man did not just destroy his own family; he weakened social bonds by undermining the family, and squandered the wealth of the nation.”

+Examples from Vicar:

+“They revelled in their children's' existence.
+In the Vicar of Wakefield, first published in 1766, Reverend Primrose confessed, ‘it would be fruitless to deny my exultation when I saw my little ones about me’.47 Fathers personally experienced their children's delights and sorrows.”

+“The best father was kind and forgiving when a child was disobedient.
+The Vicar of Wakefield refused to turn away his disobedient daughter and rejected his wife's threat that she would never let Olivia darken their doors again.
+He declaimed: ‘the wretched creature shall be welcome to this heart and this house, though stained with ten thousand vices.’86 This emphasis on benign mastery was compatible with the privileging of the tender aspects of fatherhood and matches advice that fathers be companions of children rather than overt disciplinarians.”

 The first volume is divided into 40 sections, on a range of topics related to the body, the senses, and disease.
 He classifies bodily and sensory motions as "irritative," "sensitive," "voluntary," and "associate."
 He presents theories on the production and classes of ideas, and seeks to explain the causes and mechanisms of sleep, reverie, vertigo, and drunkenness.
 He then discusses anatomy, especially the operation of the circulatory system and various glands.
 Chapter 29, "The Retrograde Motions of the Absorbent Vessels," is Erasmus Darwin's translation of his late son [Charles Darwin](https://en.wikipedia.org/wiki/Charles\_Darwin\_(medical\_student))'s dissertation.
 These anatomical chapters are followed by four chapters on diseases, which draws on his classification of four types of motion to identify four types of diseases: those of irritation, of sensation, of volition, and of association.
 Two chapters, "Of the Oxygenation of the Blood in the Lungs and Placenta" and "Of Generation" develop his theories about human reproduction, including observations related to evolution.
 The final chapter in the first volume is a reprint of a paper by another of Erasmus Darwin's sons, [Robert Darwin](https://en.wikipedia.org/wiki/Robert\_Darwin), about ocular spectra.

 The second volume is focused solely on classifying diseases into classes, orders, and genera.
 The book is divided into four major sections, based on the four classes of disease: diseases of irritation, sensation, volition, and association.
 This model of disease essentially tries to understand each symptom as being its own illness, seeking to explain the mechanism of the symptom’s operation in order to explain its causes and cures.
 The drawback of this model is illustrated by, for example, his division of fevers into five classes: irritative fever, inirritative fever, sensitive fever, sensitive irritated fever, and sensitive inirritated fever (Darwin *Zoonomia* 191).
 At many points, his treatment suggestions are accompanied by question marks, or include direct questions and suggestions for experiments, indicating the “in progress” nature of even this very polished work.
 The literary style in general is very different between the two, with the second volume far less digressive and allusive.